anoma/nspec/docs/anomian.juvix.md

     Engines react to incoming messages, taking into account their environment.
     How they react is governed by guards of which the engine has several, roughly one per relevant case.
-Cases may overlap, but often it is one case that give the reaction.
+Cases may overlap, but often it is a unique case that performs the reaction.

 ## Chapter 7: We have engines, and now, what?